-As we push into 2017 some Samsung Galaxy smartphone and tablet owners are still waiting for their Android Marshmallow update while others are hoping for a bug fix update to fix their Android Marshmallow problems.
+As we push into 2017 some Samsung Galaxy smartphone and tablet owners are still waiting for their Android Marshmallow update.
+Others are hoping for bug fix updates that solve their Android Marshmallow problems.

-Samsung’s Android Nougat release is here but the company continues to fire off a barrage of Galaxy Android Marshmallow upgrades for devices in regions across the globe including here in the United States.
+Samsung’s Android Nougat update is finally rolling out but the company continues to fire off a barrage of Galaxy Android Marshmallow updates for devices in regions around the world.

 Tons of Galaxy smartphone and tablet owners are now running Android 6.0.1 Marshmallow but some people are still waiting for their update to arrive.